Toeplitz operators on the symmetrized bidisc: Dual Toeplitz Operators

-\textbf{Acknowledgement:} The first named author's research is supported by the University Grants Commission Centre for Advanced Studies.
-The research of the second named author is supported by DST-INSPIRE Faculty Fellowship No. DST/INSPIRE/04/2015/001094.
-The third named author's research is supported by a Post Doctoral Fellowship at Indian Institute of Technology, Bombay.
+The first named author's research is supported by the University Grants Commission Centre for Advanced Studies.
+The research works of the second and third named authors are supported by DST-INSPIRE Faculty Fellowships DST/INSPIRE/04/2015/001094 and DST/INSPIRE/04/2018/002458 respectively.
+The third named author thanks Indian Institute of Technology, Bombay for a post-doctoral fellowship under which most of this work was done.